-Paul Mills is a graduate engineer, musician, musical arranger, graphic designer, and record producer/engineer.
+Paul Mills is a graduate engineer, musician, musical arranger, graphic designer, and a retired record producer/engineer.
 This unique combination of skills has resulted in a varied career.
 He joined CBC Radio in 1972 as a music producer and later moved over to the Radio Drama department as producer and executive producer.
 As a music producer for CBC Radio in the Seventies, he conceived and produced a national folk music program called “Touch the Earth” which was hosted by Sylvia Tyson.
 As a drama producer, he developed the award-winning series, “The Scales of Justice” which was later adapted for CBC Television.
 Later, he was put in charge of planning the radio facilities in the new CBC building in Downtown Toronto and eventually took on senior management roles for CBC Radio including Director of Planning and Technology and Head of the Production Centre.

 Paul Mills’ outstanding reputation has been earned over the course of a long and accomplished career.
 He has been an important part of the Canadian folk music scene and recording industry for over forty years.
 He has produced over two hundred albums working with artists such as the late Stan Rogers (all but one of Rogers’ albums were produced by Mills), Sharon, Lois and Bram, Tanglefoot, Ron Hynes and John Allan Cameron.
 He is also one of the founding partners of the folk music record label, Borealis Records.